- What is the meaning of sales and how does it differ from marketing?

 Based on the questions above, you can create a flow to take your prospects from the introduction to the closing stage by utilising various resources that you might have such as the website, social media, email, phone calls, webinars, and a lot more.

 There are many possibilities for creating a unique funnel for every customer profile that you have.
 We have covered sales funnels for you to read in one of our earlier articles.

 If the strategy is the skeleton of a solid sales plan, the techniques are the muscles that make the rest move with energy.

-There are many sales techniques, from psychological to automation, but as in any discipline, the ideal is to start with the basics.
+There are many techniques, from psychological to sales automation, but as in any discipline, the ideal is to start with the basics.